 - Show the impact of your work on the company

-- Compare your achievements with industry standards or previous results
+- Benchmark your outcomes against industry standards or your team's prior results

 Avoid this

-- Don't use vague statements without concrete evidence
+- Don't use vague statements without supporting evidence

-- Don't exaggerate – stay honest and provable
+- Don't exaggerate; stay honest and back up the numbers

-- Don't ignore smaller achievements that could be relevant
+- Don't drop smaller wins that could be relevant to a specific role

 Examples of Strong Achievement Descriptions